luerhard/pyintergraph/README.md

 # pyintergraph

-Convert Python-Graph-Objects between networkx, python-igraph and graph-tools.
+Convert Python-Graph-Objects between networkx, python-igraph and graph-tool.

 # Installation
 This package can be installed via: